Discolored Tooth

 Depending on the underlying cause of tooth discoloration, treatment options may include:

-• Crowns or bridges: If the discoloration is due to significant damage or decay to the tooth structure, your dentist may recommend a crown or bridge to restore the tooth’s natural appearance and function.
+- Crowns or Bridges: When discoloration is due to severe decay or damage, a crown or bridge may be used to restore the tooth’s natural color and strength.

 It’s important to consult with a dental professional to determine the most appropriate treatment options for your specific case of tooth discoloration.
 If you have further questions about treatment options for A Discolored Tooth, please contact us.

-Managing A Discolored Tooth Until You Can See The Dentist
+Managing Tooth Discoloration Until You Can See The Dentist

 If you’re experiencing tooth discoloration and are unable to see a dentist right away, there are a few things you can do to manage the issue: